dheer-prog/smart_ptr/README.md

 - It does not enforce unique ownership.
 Copying the same pointer into two `smart` variables can cause a double free and undefined behavior.
-- It only calls `free()`.
-This makes it unsuitable for resources that need another cleanup function such as `fclose()`, `close()`, or custom destructors.
 - It relies on `__attribute__((cleanup(...)))`, which is a GNU extension and is not portable to all C compilers.
-- The pointer must come from an allocator compatible with `free()`.
-Using it on stack memory, string literals, or memory owned elsewhere is invalid.
 - It does not provide reference counting, shared ownership, borrow checking, or lifetime tracking.
-- The `move()` helper in the header is currently broken as written because its assertion references undeclared identifiers (`t1` and `t2`), so it should not be relied on in its current form.

 ## Unsafe Example